Singaporean Mandarin Database

 pāi tuō

-To date somebody (colloquially known as paktor)
+to date somebody (colloquially known as paktor)